 - Bringing government and industry together to share innovative ways of thinking that results in inclusive procurement practices (beyond targets and social procurement).
 RA is particularly engaged with Victoria's Major Transport Infrastructure Authority and Transport for NSW and will continue to maintain frequent communication on joint D&I initiatives.

-- Supporting the NSW/VC Cultural Taskforce and engaging industry to support their recommendations.
+- Supporting the NSW/VIC Construction Industry Cultural Taskforce and engaging industry to support their recommendations.

 - Using our Capacity Policy Stream to address the poor image of industry and encourage attraction and retention of diverse employees.